• image

 *****RESIDENTS, HCV (SECTION 8) PARTICIPANTS, APPLICANTS & VISITORS*****

 All Madison County Housing Authority (MCHA) offices are open to the public.
-ALL current clients/residents and visitors will require an appointment.
-Applicants need not have an appointment however are encouraged to obtain an application via this website, "How to Apply" or by emailing This email address is being protected from spambots.
+ALL current clients/residents and visitors are encouraged to make an appointment.
+To obtain an application for housing via this website please click on the, "How to Apply" Quick link or by picking one up at the central office.
+Applications are located in boxes on the windows outside of the building so they are accessible anytime.
+Questions regarding the application can be sent to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Applications will be taken Monday-Friday, 8:30am until 3:00pm. at the MCHA Central Office, 2 Eastport Plaza Drive, Collinsville, IL 62234.